 The program is designed with the working professional in mind.
 Our flexible cohort model enables students to achieve their personal and professional goals while building relationships through coursework, into the dissertation process, and beyond.

-The program prepares graduates to assume executive-level leadership positions in community colleges in Virginia and across the country.
+The program prepares graduates to assume executive-level leadership positions in community colleges across the country.
+Students also develop knowledge and skills that enables them to work for state councils of higher education or regional, national, and discipline-specific accrediting bodies.
 High-quality instruction and advising enable graduates to provide excellent leadership for U.S. community colleges.

 - Students take classes as part of a cohort which provides a shared learning experience, builds community, and broadens students' professional networks throughout their careers.